 Fixed Rate Coupons

 The flat-rate coupon is the conversion rate of points.
 So, if the customer accumulated 10 points it equals one point, this means the flat rate is 1 Point = 0.01.
 Customers can choose how many points they want to redeem and not necessarily all of the points at once.

-Percentage can be used to generate coupons that has been an ever-growing retail tactic to lure customers.
-Unlike offers, that tend to offer short term spikes in sales, and loss of profit later, percentage discounts rewarded steadily will increase customer retention.
+The percentage can be used to generate coupons, which have been an ever-growing retail tactic to lure customers.
+Unlike offers, that tend to offer short term spikes in sales and loss of profit later, percentage discounts rewarded steadily will increase customer retention.